RangeR107/EntreprenAI/README.md

 Install dependencies:

 npm install
-Create a .env file in the server folder and add your Groq API key:
+Create a .env file in the backend folder and add your Groq API key:

 GROQ_API_KEY=your_groq_api_key_here